Skip to Content

 Plug-Reading

 How to test the spark plug?
-Go ahead and remove the spark plug, note the condition, and categorize and diagnose it using the image and chart.
+Go ahead and remove the spark plug, note the condition, and categorise and diagnose it using the image and chart.

 Plug ColorMechanics Description